-David de Ferranti is co-founder and president of Results for Development.
+David de Ferranti is co-founder, senior adviser, and chair of Results for Development.
 He joined the Inter-American Dialogue as a member in 2005 and is treasurer on the Board of Directors.

 Previously, de Ferranti was the regional vice president for Latin America and the Caribbean at the World Bank, where he was responsible for a $25 billion loan portfolio and a staff of 700 in 16 locations.
 He also headed the World Bank’s work on social sectors (nutrition, health, education, population, and social safety net and protection programs), where he oversaw research, policy work, and financial operations to countries in Africa, Asia, Latin America, and Eastern Europe.